 What has changed, though, is how I read.
 I will no longer push myself through relentless boredom or continue a book of dubious quality just for the sake of finishing every book.
 Life’s short and so are my son’s naps.
 Now that I’m often exhausted and (sometimes) operating with limited mental energy, I need each book I read to be excellent in its own particular way.
 I’ve become ruthless in my attempts to ensure my sacred reading time is restorative, entertaining, and thought-provoking.
 As a result, my reading life is even more gratifying than it was before.

 I reached out to friends who have experience reading late into the night despite utter fatigue: whether they are parents, students, or simply compulsive readers living very full lives.
-Here are their recommendations for books so good, you’ll read through the exhaustion:
+Here are their book recs for new parents that are so good, you’ll read through the exhaustion:

 1. Bellweather Rhapsody by Kate Racculia